 Gold Film Sensor Analyzers Offer Portable and Fixed-Point Solutions that are both Accurate and Precise for Low-Level H2S Analysis

 The gold film analysis method has been used to detect H2S since the mid-1980s.
-Arizona Instrument LLC has developed their own Jerome® brand of H2S analyzer, which works by detecting the change in conductivity of the film from golds sensitivity to hydrogen sulfide.
+AMETEK Brookfield Arizona has developed their own Jerome® brand of H2S analyzer, which works by detecting the change in conductivity of the film from golds sensitivity to hydrogen sulfide.
 The first step is pumping ambient air over the top of the gold film sensor.

 Jerome J605 Portable H2S Analyzer